 These may be the same… or not.
 If you make welding machines, your customers’ alternatives may be mechanical fasteners or epoxy adhesive.
 When you have a choice between supplier-centric or customer-centric thinking, always choose the latter.
 Exploring customers’ alternatives passes this customer-centricity test.

 More in article, Is Your Innovation Supplier-Centric… or Customer-Centric?

 Business Today publishes “Why Personas Drive success” by M. Muneer and Dan Adams.
 In this article, M. Muneer and Dan Adams discuss how creating personas or fictional representations of customers gives clarity to user needs as early as the product blueprinting stage.
 About Business Today: Founded in 1992, it has set one benchmark after another in business ...
 Read More

-Leading a company into a new era of customer-centric innovation takes patience, courage, and a commitment to finding the best people and processes.
-Follow these 10 best practices to lead innovation and change for B2B organic growth.
-1. Celebrate learning as success.
-As business leaders, we drive for results, results, results!
-There’s certainly nothing wrong ...
+B2B innovation leadership is more than stoplight charts and cost-cutting.
+To make a real difference a B2b leader will usher in a new era of customer-driven growth.
+It takes patience, courage, and a commitment to finding the best people and processes.
+Follow these 10 best practices to lead innovation and change for B2B organic growth. ...
 Read More

 There are 4 types of leaders: Builders, Remodelers, Decorators, and Realtors.
 This matrix helps you understand which you are.
 Your business needs a builder.
 That’s because there are 3 three types of growth—inherited, market, and earned… and you only control one.
 (Hint… it’s not the first two.)

 More in article, Are You a Builder or a Decorator?